-Senecio longipilus is under consideration for listing on Schedules of the Tasmanian Threatened Species Protection Act 1995 having been nominated for listing as endangered.
-However, more recent information suggests that the species qualifies for listing as vulnerable, meeting the following criterion:
+Senecio longipilus is listed on Schedules of the Tasmanian Threatened Species Protection Act 1995 as vulnerable and meets the following criterion:

 D: Total population very small or area of occupancy restricted and,

 1. total population estimated to number fewer than 1,000 mature individuals.